-Considerable health and physical strength is necessary to perform the duties of an EMT.
-Though safety measures are implemented whenever possible and a culture of safety is embraced, there remain numerous unavoidable aspects of an EMT's job that may place the individual at risk of personal illness or injury.
+Considerable health and physical strength is necessary to perform the duties of a paramedic.
+Though safety measures are implemented whenever possible and a culture of safety is embraced, there remain numerous unavoidable aspects of a paramedic's job that may place the individual at risk of personal illness or injury.